-Find links and log in details to each HealthPathways portal
+Find links for each HealthPathways portal

 Rather than being traditional guidelines, each pathway is an agreement between primary and specialist services on how patients with particular conditions will be managed in the local context.
 Each health jurisdiction tailors the content of HealthPathways to reflect local arrangements and opinion, and deploys their own instance of HealthPathways to their clinical community.

 CPC will be used by both referring practitioners when referring into the Queensland public hospital system and Queensland public specialist outpatient services when determining how quickly the patient should be seen (urgency category).

 • Equitable assessment of patients regardless of where they live

 • Specialist outpatient appointments that are delivered in order of clinical urgency

 • Patients are ready for care at their first specialist outpatient appointment

 • Improved referral and communications processes between referrers and specialist outpatient services.

 Importantly, CPC will assist, rather than replace, clinical judgement and decision-making.